Care instructions

 • Very dry heating air in winter

-• Damp rooms such as bathrooms (without adequate ventilation)
+• Damp rooms like bathrooms (without sufficient ventilation)

 • Drafts from constantly open windows